 Müller's research focuses on theory and ethics of disruptive technologies, particularly artificial intelligence.
-He has published ca. 40 academic papers and twelve edited volumes on the philosophy of computing, philosophy of AI and cognitive science, philosophy of language, applied ethics, etc. He has organised ca. 25 conferences or workshops and given ca. 100 presentations.
+He has published ca. 40 academic papers as well as twelve edited volumes on the philosophy of computing, philosophy of AI and cognitive science, philosophy of language, applied ethics, etc. He has organised ca. 25 conferences or workshops and given >100 presentations, mostly invited.
 Müller organizes a conference series on the Theory and Philosophy of AI and is principal investigator of a EC-funded research project on the ethics of "Digitial Do-It-Yourself" (DIDIY).
 He has generated 3.6mil.€ research income for his institution.

 Areas of Specialisation